 - Budgeting.
 Many times, new employees are excited by the pay they will receive but don’t realize what other expenses come along with being an employee, including transportation to/from work, purchasing a snack or lunch to eat at work or on breaks, clothing (uniform cleaning, professional clothes, dry cleaning, etc.), and more.
 Make sure you’re not spending more than you can afford.
 Pay those credit cards off each month and be wary of signing a too-expensive lease, since housing is one of the most expensive parts of a budget.
 Also, include an amount of savings in your monthly budget too – even if it’s just a small amount like $10 to start.
 Check out budgeting tips here.

 - Employee Benefits.
 Your employer may offer different benefits which you should evaluate carefully.
 If you choose not to participate in the benefits your employer offers, you may be leaving money on the table because often employers will subsidize a portion of the cost.
 Here are some examples of employee benefits:

 - Health Insurance.
-Can be very costly, and depending on the type of employer and state specific regulations, employers can be required to pay for a portion of their employee’s health insurance, such as 25% of the cost.
+Can be very costly, and depending on the type of employer and state specific regulations, employers may be required to pay for a portion of their employee’s health insurance, such as 25% of the cost.
 So it can be less expensive to get health insurance through your employer than on the marketplace.
 Ask your employer what health insurance options are available, and if you don’t regularly see a doctor or mental health professional, check if you could sign up for a high-deductible plan that includes a Health Savings Account.
 For certain people, these types of plans can be beneficial because a Health Savings Plan can grow over time and even be invested for compounding interest.

 - Retirement Plan.
 These plans come with a variety of names/numbers, like 401k, 403b, 457b.
 They are all ways for you as an employee to set aside money from your paycheck now, for your future later.
 Many times, employers also contribute on your behalf.
 They may contribute an automatic 3% of your paycheck whether you participate or not.
 Or their contribution level may vary based on whether you also contribute.
 Check with your employer on what their policy is.
 Talk to your financial professional about your situation and whether you should participate – these plans can be some of the best ways of saving towards retirement.